apetitjean/EZLog/README.md

 - `ConvertFrom-EZLog` : convert a log file into an object.
 This could be very useful to parse logs in a directory or to convert a raw log file into a JSON file.
 - `Invoke-EZLogRotation` : provide log rotation.
 You can trim the logs based on a number of files to keep or on a regular basis (daily, weekly, monthly or yearly).

-**Note:** `Invoke-EZLogRotation` can also be used with whatever log files, it's not limited to rotate logs that have been created with this module.
+**Note:** `Invoke-EZLogRotation` can be used with any log files; it is not limited to rotating logs created by this module.

 EZLog allows to write timestamped and nice formatted logs with a header and footer.
 It also allows to specify if the log entry being written is an info, a warning or an error.